Pinkerton: The Ten Greatest Benefits from the Space Program | Breitbart

 - Powdered lubricants — In space, where every ounce counts, it’s vital to make everything as light and efficient as possible.
 And now, thanks to technology transfers, everyone has access to lubricants that weigh little and last long.

-- Scratch-resistant lenses — Plastic lenses are far superior to glass lenses, because they don’t shatter.
+- Scratch-resistant lenses — Plastic lenses are far superior to glass lenses because they don’t shatter.
 However, early plastics scratched easily.
 So a NASA scientist named Ted Wydeven figured out how to use an electric discharge of organic vapor to make a thin plastic film that was both tough and translucent.
 That helped considerably with space-helmet visors.
 In 1983, Foster-Grant figured that the same technology would help with eyeglasses, too—and the rest is history, and eyeglasses are no longer glass.

 As we have seen, NASA is not the only source of valuable spinoffs.
 Nor is the federal government.
 Speaking broadly, spinoffs come from a smart population, operating within a legal environment that promotes trust and fair dealing, helped along by a far-seeing government, and enjoying an economic climate that promotes entrepreneurship and risk-taking.